 If you have wooden decking or fencing, or you have a gazebo or a summer house, it’s also a good idea to apply a coat of varnish to protect your garden features from the elements.
 Wipe down the surfaces and exterior walls first to ensure a smooth finish.
 The next job is to clean any outdoor furniture you have.
 If you’ve got tables and chairs or sofa sets that have been hiding under covers since last summer, they’re bound to need a little freshening up.
 If your party will mark the first time you’ve used the grill this summer, you’ll need to clean that too.
 You don’t want to keep hungry guests waiting.

 Mowing and planting

 Once your garden is free from debris, and your outdoor furniture is ready for action, you can turn your attention to injecting some serious aesthetic appeal.
-Wait for a dry day and mow the lawns, and add a bit of color with planters, window boxes, or hanging baskets.
+Wait for a dry day and mow the lawns, as freshly cut grass makes your yard look amazing.
+Then, add a bit of color with planters, window boxes, or hanging baskets.
 If you have flower beds, take a trip to the garden center and buy some plants that are set to blossom imminently.
 Once your plants and planters are in place, water them on a daily basis.
 If it’s hot, it’s best to wait until the sun has gone down and it’s cooler.

 Food and drinks